FRAMINGHAM YOUTH HOCKEY – Learn to Play Hockey Program

 Please Note: All coaches must wear a HECC helmet on the ice at all times.
 There are no exceptions to this rule, as this is a USA Hockey requirement which FYHP must comply.

-For reference, House League typically kicks off mid-season and provides an additional hour of ice time each week for an additional fee.
-It is open to skaters in the Orange, Yellow, and Green Color Groups.
+House League will begin on Sunday, February 14, 2021, and run until March 21, 2021.
+House League provides an additional hour of ice time each week for an additional fee.
+It is open to all LTPH skaters.
 The emphasis in House League is on team building, sportsmanship, and game/skill development, rather than victory, while providing the proper introduction to competitive hockey for those skaters interested in trying out for a travel team in the Spring.

 Registration and Travel Teams